What do you need help with?

 Why build VIGOR with other low-volatility tokens on the market?▾

-VIGOR is designed from the ground up using time tested financial modeling.
+VIGOR is based on the EOS blockchain and intended for the EOS community first and foremost.
+It was engineered from the ground up using time tested financial modeling.
 The VIGOR protocol actively evaluates system level risk and continually adjusts to reduce that risk.
 Other tokens use simple overcollateralization techniques to try to limit risk but do not actively evaluate and manage it.
 These other systems, in general, rely on secondary auction markets to sell off bad debt in case of a Black Swan event.
 VIGOR’s loan debt is automatically transferred to the insurance pool (then the final reserve) without relying on secondary markets to sell the bad debt to regain solvency.

 How does VIGOR compare to other projects?▾